idumattuadu/idumattuadu.github.io/_pages/books.md

 description: Books I have read and my ratings for them
 ---

-I'll use this page to catalogue the books I have read and my ratings for them.
+I'll try to keep this page updated with the interesting books that I have read and recomment.

-My target for the year 2021 is to read 24 books.
-I'll keep updating the following table as and when I complete a book.
+To begin with, this is a list of books I have read in 2021.
+The target for the year is to read 24 books.
+I'll keep updating the table as and when I complete a book.

 | Title | Author | Genre | My Rating | Remarks |
 |------|--------|-------|-----------|---------|